pyload/pyload/docs/plugins/addon_plugin.rst

  RPC services
 ----------------------

-You may have noticed that pyLoad has an :class:`Api <pyload.Api.Api>`, which can be used internal or called by clients via RPC.
+You may have noticed that pyLoad has an :class:`Api <pyload.api.Api>`, which can be used internal or called by clients via RPC.
 So probably clients want to be able to interact with your hook to request it's state or invoke some action.

 Sounds complicated but is very easy to do.
 Just use the ``Expose`` decorator: ::

-    from pyload.plugins.Hook import Hook, Expose
+    from pyload.plugins.hook import Hook, Expose

     class YourHook(Hook):
         """